robertfeldt/GATTI/tool_hypothesis.md

 ## Target platform and dependencies
 Hypothesis is a platform independet tool (tested on OS X, Windows and Linux) for usage in Python programming environments.

-**Dependencies:** A version of CPython with upstream support, the Python library attrs and the Python library enum34 (enum34 required on Python 2.7)
+**Dependencies:** A version of CPython with upstream support, the Python library attrs and the Python library enum34 (enum34 required on Python 2.7).
+Dependencies can be found [here](https://hypothesis.readthedocs.io/en/latest/packaging.html)

 ## Updates
 Hypothesis releases since 1.0 are semantically versioned.